SilverCondor18/goit-markup-hw-06/README.md

-# goit-markup-hw-01
+# goit-markup-hw-02

-My first web page
+My first web page (with some CSS styles)